 (old 38) 46.
-If using a negative-pressure HD buffer room, where the entrance is through the positive-pressure non-HD buffer room, does it have a line of demarcation? not be used.
+If using a negative-pressure HD buffer room, where the entrance is through the positive-pressure non-HD buffer room, does it have a line of demarcation? (old 39) 47.
+If using a negative-pressure HD buffer room, where the entrance is through the positive-pressure non-HD buffer room, is there not be used.
 Other methods of containment (such as sealed containers) may be used.
-HD CSPs prepared in an ISO Class 7 buffer room with an ISO Class 7 ante-room may use the BUDs described in <797>, based on the categories of CSP, sterility testing, and storage (old 39) 47.
-If using a negative-pressure HD temperature. buffer room, where the entrance is through the positive-pressure non-HD buffer room, is there a method to transport HDs.
-HD CSPs, and HD
+HD CSPs prepared in an ISO Class 7 buffer room with an ISO Class 7 ante-room may use the BUDs described in <797>, based on the categories of CSP, sterility testing, and storage temperature. a method to transport HDs, HD CSPs, and HD waste into and out of the negative pressure buffer room that minimizes the spread of HD contamination?
+48. Does the facility not use a refrigerated pass- through?